Hazardous Waste Training

-Although the regulations don’t detail specific elements required as part of the training, the Kansas environmental regulatory agency, KDHE, has approved this web-based training as adequate for hazardous waste handlers to meet the above training requirement, as long as it is used in conjunction with a site-specific training program for employees.
+Although the regulations don’t detail specific elements required as part of the training, the Kansas environmental regulatory agency, KDHE Bureau of Waste Management, has approved this web-based training as adequate for hazardous waste handlers to meet the above training requirement, as long as it is used in conjunction with a site-specific training program for employees.
 The site-specific training should address waste streams and waste-handling locations utilized at that facility.

 Note, that this training is NOT comprehensive enough for large quantity generators (LQGs) and that as a conditionally exempt small quantity generator (CESQG), you do not have to complete this level of training, but it is recommended.

 Any company that produces hazardous waste in quantities of 55 pounds or more a month must ensure that its employees are "thoroughly familiar with proper [hazardous] waste handling and emergency procedures that are relevant to the employee’s responsibilities during normal facility operations and emergencies."
 The required training must provide –

 - initial training within six months of hire,

 - documented record of training that is maintained for three years.